Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ## Overview

 Reports the packages that the RPM package manager holds back at a fixed version.
 A version lock set to work around a broken update and then forgotten keeps a host on an unpatched version for good, while the update check stays green because the package manager no longer offers the update.
 Only locks the package manager actually applies are reported, so a lock list it has switched off stays quiet.
 Alerts as soon as one lock is in place; raise `--warning` to tolerate a number of deliberate locks, or filter the ones you keep on purpose with `--ignore`.
+Alerts as well on a lock configuration the package manager refuses, which stops the host from installing or upgrading anything, and on one it reads without applying any of it.
 Optionally also reports the packages excluded in the package manager configuration via `--check-excludes`.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**

 * Red Hat-based distributions (RHEL, CentOS, Rocky, AlmaLinux, Fedora, etc.)
 * Version locking is not part of dnf 4, which RHEL 8, 9 and 10 ship.
 It comes with the `python3-dnf-plugin-versionlock` package, and a host without that package cannot hold anything back and is reported as having no locks. dnf 5, which Fedora ships, brings version locking with it and needs no extra package.
-* On dnf 4 and yum, three configurations leave the entries in a lock list without effect, and the check reports none of them: `enabled = 0` in the plugin configuration, `plugins = 0` in the main configuration, and a plugin configuration that names no `locklist` at all.
-The last one is worth fixing on its own, because the package manager then refuses to install or upgrade anything with `Error: Locklist not set`.
+* On dnf 4 and yum, two configurations leave the entries in a lock list without effect, and the check reports neither: `enabled = 0` in the plugin configuration and `plugins = 0` in the main configuration.
+Both simply mean the package manager never loads the plugin, and a host with either is healthy.
+* A lock configuration that is enabled but unusable is a different matter, and the check alerts on it.
+The package manager does not fall back to "no locks" there, it refuses to install or upgrade anything at all until the file is fixed: `Error: Locklist not set` where no `locklist` is named, `Error: Unable to read version lock configuration` where the file it names is not there, and `Error: Parsing file failed` where the plugin configuration itself does not parse. dnf 5 is harsher still and aborts with an unhandled parser error on a `versionlock.toml` it cannot read.
+The offending files are named at the end of the output.
+* dnf 5 acts on `versionlock.toml` only where it declares `version = "1.0"`.
+With any other version, and with none at all, it reads the file and applies nothing in it while installing and upgrading as usual.
+Locks in such a file are reported as not applied rather than as being in place, so the verdict never claims a package is held back when it is not.
-* None of that applies to dnf 5.
+* None of the plugin configuration applies to dnf 5.
 It locks without a plugin, so `plugins = 0` does not switch its locks off and the check reports them regardless.
+* A host without the `python3-dnf-plugin-versionlock` package but with a leftover `versionlock.conf` cannot be told apart from one where the package is installed, so the check reads the presence of that file as "the plugin is there".
+The reverse case, a package installed whose configuration file was deleted, breaks the package manager the same way `Error: Locklist not set` does, and the check cannot see it: nothing in `/etc` says the plugin is installed.
 * `--match` and `--ignore` filter on the package name, not on the version the package is locked to
 * `--check-excludes` is off by default because an exclusion is also used legitimately to keep two repositories apart, for example to stop a third-party repository from replacing distribution packages.
 Turn it on where every exclusion on the host is meant to be temporary.
 A clean host then reports "No version locks and no exclusions in place.", so the summary shows that both searches ran.